Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/design-thinking-empathise/_index.md

 ### INTRODUCTION TO DESIGN THINKING
 Before we dive into Empathising, let’s first take a broader look at Design Thinking.
 Design thinking is a methodology that provides a solution-based approach to solving problems.
-It’s extremely useful when used to tackle complex problems that are ill-defined or unknown—because it serves to understand the human needs involved, reframe the problem in human-centric ways, create numerous ideas in brainstorming sessions, and adopt a hands-on approach to prototyping and testing.
+It’s extremely useful when used to tackle complex problems that are ill-defined or unknown - because it serves to understand the human needs involved, reframe the problem in human-centric ways, create numerous ideas in brainstorming sessions, and adopt a hands-on approach to prototyping and testing.
 Learning about the five stages of design thinking will empower you and allow you to apply the methodology to your work and solve complex problems that occur in our companies, our countries, and across the world.

 Design thinking is a non-linear, iterative process that can have anywhere from three to seven phases, depending on the life cycle of your solution design.
 We focus on the five-stage design thinking model because they are world-renowned for the way they teach and apply design thinking.